WEHI-Education/Workshop-IntroToHPC-Slurm/episodes/06-submit.md

 - Inspect the output and error files of your jobs.
 ::::::::::::::::::::::::::::::::::::::::::::::::

-# Running a Batch Job
+## Running a Batch Job

 The most basic use of the scheduler is to run a command non-interactively.
 Any command (or series of commands) that you want to run on the cluster is called a _job_, and the process of using a scheduler to run the job is called _batch job submission_.

+Basic steps are:

+  * Develop a submission script, a text file of commands, to perform the work
+  * Submit the script to the batch system with enough resource specification
+  * Monitor your jobs
+  * Check script and command output
+  * Evaluate your job

+In this episode we will focus on the first 4 steps.

+### Preparing a job script

 In this case, the job we want to run is a shell script -- essentially a text file containing a list of UNIX commands to be executed in a sequential manner.

-Our shell script will have three parts:
+Our first shell script will have three parts:

 * On the very first line, add `/bin/bash`.
 The `#!` (pronounced "hash-bang" or "shebang") tells the computer what program is meant to process the contents of this file.
-In this case, we are telling it that the commands that follow are written for the command-line shell (what we've been doing everything in so far).
+In this case, we are telling it that the commands that follow are written for the command-line shell.
 * Anywhere below the first line, we'll add an `echo` command with a friendly greeting.
 When run, the shell script will print whatever comes after `echo` in the terminal.